tomasloksa/azure-search-emulator/README.md

 ## Contributing

 Contributions are welcome.
-If there is any missing feature that you would like to be added, or maybe you found a bug, feel free to open up a PR, or contact me.
+If there is any missing feature that you would like to be added or maybe you found a bug, feel free to open up a PR or contact me.